-Shipwrecks are among the most atmospheric of our monuments, partly because they have an air of mystery and partly because they are often inaccessible.
+Shipwrecks are among the most atmospheric of our monuments, partly because they have an air of mystery and are often inaccessible.

 The wreck event itself is often the first phase of loss: they are lost to sight, lost to living memory, and lost to history, with written evidence lost or destroyed.

-Although shipwrecks involve huge loss of life and destruction of ships and cargo, they also preserve archaeology that would otherwise be lost to us through the ages; the normal fate of a ship at the end of its useful life has always been scrapping.
+Although shipwrecks involve a considerable loss of life and destruction of ships and cargo, they also preserve archaeology that would otherwise be lost to us through the ages.
+The usual fate of a ship at the end of its useful life has always been scrapping.

 Our shipwreck heritage is also unusual in that it is through destruction, rather than through building, that shipwrecks become monuments.
-Many wrecks have connections with historic events and trade routes, and there are many more to be discovered.
+Many wrecks connect with historic events and trade routes, and many more are to be discovered.

-Here we take a look at what 6 shipwrecks can tell us about our maritime heritage:
+Here, we look at what six shipwrecks can tell us about our maritime heritage.

 1. Salcombe Cannon site

 Further investigation revealed even more unusual remains: a Bronze Age assemblage whose artefacts originated in France.
-It is likely to be a shipwreck cargo lost with the vessel, which has long since completely disappeared: a tantalising glimpse into trade activity around 1200-1000 BC.
+It will likely be a shipwreck cargo lost with the vessel, which has long since wholly disappeared: a tantalising glimpse into trade activity around 1200 to 1000 BC.

 2. Grace Dieu